telosnetwork/docs/developers/platform/smart-contract-development/01_hello-world.md

 };
 ```

-\[\[info\]\] \| The ABI Generator in eosio.cdt supports several different style of attributes, see the ABI usage guide [here](https://github.com/telosnetwork/docs/tree/6ab1055a149d12ea9ad55d46f0ca92a2ac1b5e98/developers/platform/getting-started/03_smart-contract-development/03_understanding-ABI-files.md) You can compile your code to web assembly \(.wasm\) as follows:
+The ABI Generator in eosio.cdt supports several different style of attributes, see the ABI usage guide [here](https://github.com/telosnetwork/docs/tree/6ab1055a149d12ea9ad55d46f0ca92a2ac1b5e98/developers/platform/getting-started/03_smart-contract-development/03_understanding-ABI-files.md) You can compile your code to web assembly \(.wasm\) as follows:

 ```text
 eosio-cpp hello.cpp -o hello.wasm